Where Do Your Social Security and Medicare Taxes Go?

 If you work, you are probably aware of the Social Security and Medicare taxes that come out of your paycheck.
 Most W-2 employee pay stubs itemize the taxes and deductions from your gross pay, and among them, you will almost certainly see these two items.

-These taxes are part of what is known as the FICA tax, or the Federal Insurance Contributions Act tax, which is a group of payroll taxes that are collected from both the employer and the employee — you, the employee, pay half (which is what you see deducted on your pay stub), and your employer pays half separately.
+These taxes are part of what is known as the Federal Insurance Contributions Act (FICA) tax, which is a group of payroll taxes collected from both the employer and the employee.
+You, the employee, pay half of the tax—which is what you see deducted on your pay stub.
+Your employer pays their half separately at regular intervals.
 But do you know exactly where these taxes go?

 Where Social Security Taxes Go

 The bulk of the FICA tax revenue goes towards funding the United States government's Social Security trusts.
 These trusts are legally "earmarked," or solely designated, to fund the programs administered by the Social Security Administration:

 - Retirement benefits

 The Social Security tax revenue that is collected from current wage earners (i.e., anyone who has FICA taxes deducted from a paycheck) is put into the trusts, which in turn fund the monthly benefits to these individuals:

 - Retirees and their spouses who have qualified for Social Security (retirement benefits)